inchiresolver/inchiresolver/docs/protocol.rst

         }
     }

+.. _publisher resource:
+.. _entrypoint resources:

 Entrypoint Resource
 ^^^^^^^^^^^^^^^^^^^

 The entrypoint resource of the InChI Resolver API lists all entrypoint resources known by this InChI resolver instance.
-Each entrypoint resource specifies an URL (attribute 'href') and in combination with related endpoint resources of the same InChI resolver instance links to  Web service resource that make data accessible by or about InChI.
+Each entrypoint resource specifies an URL (attribute *href*) which, in combination with related `endpoint resources`_ of the this InChI resolver instance, links to any Web service resources that should be propagated by this InChI resolver instance.

 There are four entrypoint categories available which classify what type of resource is to be expected at the specified entrypoint URL.
-The two first categories 'site' and 'service' are used for entrypoint URLs which are (usually) pointing to resources or web services that are provided by one of the organizations and publisher listed by this InChI resolver instance (but are external to the InChI resolver itself).
-The third category 'resolver' can be applied for referencing InChI resolver instances  offered elsewhere by other organizations or publishers.
-The final category 'self' allows for self-referencing the URL entrypoint of the current InChI resolver instance which is useful for offering linkage to the publisher and organisation API resource of this InChI resolver instance.
+The first two categories, *site* and *service*, are used for entrypoint URLs which are (usually) pointing to resources or services at the Web that are provided by one of the organizations and publishers listed by this InChI resolver instance (but are external to the InChI resolver itself).
+The third category *resolver* can be applied for referencing InChI resolver instances published elsewhere on the Web by another organization or publisher.
+The final category, *self*, allows for self-referencing the URL entrypoint of the current InChI resolver instance which is useful for referencing the publisher and organisation API resource of this InChI resolver instance.

+**Entrypoint Category Overview:**

-(1) 'site': a general HTML web page, usually accessed by a HTTP GET request (might be just an entry point with no content at all)
+1) *Site*: a general HTML web page, usually accessed by a HTTP GET request used for InChI related information or documentation of services (might be just an entry point with no content at all).
+Example: `link to the PubChem Documentation site <https://pubchem.inchi-resolver.org/entrypoints/a1e74f8e-6ba5-571d-b5a6-2f22bfaa89c8>`_
-(2) 'service': a web API, commonly allowing access by the HTTP verbs GET, POST, etc. and returning data using a specific media type (see 'endpoint' resource).
+2) *Service*: a web API, commonly allowing access by the HTTP verbs GET, POST, etc. and returning data using a specific media type (see 'endpoint' resource).
+Example: `the entry point to the PubChem PUG (Power User Gateway) service <https://pubchem.inchi-resolver.org/entrypoints/aa5da239-0fe8-5f0e-a1f5-ee83b42e7386>`_
+3) *Resolver*: links to an (external) InChI resolver instance of another organization or publisher.
+If this category is used, also the attribute *entrypointHref* should be set providing a direct link to the the *self* entrypoint of the referenced InChI resolver instance.
+A recommendation for the format of this link is [external InChI resolver URL]/_self is suggested which should be supported by any InChI resolver instance as a reference to the own (self) entrypoint.
+Example: `the PubChem Demonstration InChI Resolver references the InChI Trust Root Resolver <https://pubchem.inchi-resolver.org/entrypoints/42626518-a53d-56d5-8556-8efc586ed14f>`_
-(3) 'resolver': links to an (external) InChI resolver instance of another organization or publisher (4) 'self': references the current InChI resolver instance itself (for systematic access of, e.g. the publisher or organization resource).
+4) *Self*: references the current InChI resolver instance itself (for systematic access of, e.g. the publisher or organization resource).
+If this category is used, also the attribute *entrypointHref* should be set providing a direct link to the the *self* entrypoint of the referenced InChI resolver instance.
+Example: `self reference to the entrypoint of the PubChem resolver <https://pubchem.inchi-resolver.org/entrypoints/2d7c119f-561d-5da1-99b6-18494a780da5>`_

-Example: `PubChem Demonstration InChI Resolver [Entrypoint instance object https://pubchem.inchi-resolver.org/entrypoints/aa5da239-0fe8-5f0e-a1f5-ee83b42e7386] <https://pubchem.inchi-resolver.org/entrypoints/aa5da239-0fe8-5f0e-a1f5-ee83b42e7386>`_
+**Example**: `PubChem Demonstration InChI Resolver [Entrypoint instance object https://pubchem.inchi-resolver.org/entrypoints/aa5da239-0fe8-5f0e-a1f5-ee83b42e7386] <https://pubchem.inchi-resolver.org/entrypoints/aa5da239-0fe8-5f0e-a1f5-ee83b42e7386>`_

 .. code-block:: json